radareorg/radare2-book/analysis/code_analysis.md

 ### Control flow configuration

 Two most commonly used options for changing the behavior of control flow analysis in radare2 are `anal.hasnext` and `anal.afterjump`.
-The first one allows to force radare2 to continue the analysis after the end of the function, even if the next chunk of the code wasn't called anywhere, thus analysing all of the available functions.
-The latter one allows to force radare2 to continue the analysis even after unconditional jumps.
+The first one allows forcing radare2 to continue the analysis after the end of the function, even if the next chunk of the code wasn't called anywhere, thus analyzing all of the available functions.
+The latter one allows forcing radare2 to continue the analysis even after unconditional jumps.

 In addition to those we can also set `anal.ijmp` to follow the indirect jumps, continuing analysis;
-`anal.pushret` to analyse `push ...; ret` sequence as a jump; `anal.nopskip` to skip the NOP sequences at a function beginning.
+`anal.pushret` to analyze `push ...; ret` sequence as a jump; `anal.nopskip` to skip the NOP sequences at a function beginning.

-For now radare2 also allows you to change the maximum basic block size with `anal.bb.maxsize` option .
+For now, radare2 also allows you to change the maximum basic block size with `anal.bb.maxsize` option .
 The default value just works in most use cases, but it's useful to increase that for example when dealing with obfuscated code.
 Beware that some of basic blocks control options may disappear in the future in favor of more automated ways to set those.

-For some unusual binaries or targets there is an option `anal.noncode`.
-Radare2 doesn't try to analyse data sections as a code by default.
+For some unusual binaries or targets, there is an option `anal.noncode`.
+Radare2 doesn't try to analyze data sections as a code by default.
 But in some cases - malware, packed binaries, binaries for embedded systems, it is often a case.
 Thus - this option.

 ### Reference control

-The most crucial options that changes the analysis results drastically.
+The most crucial options that change the analysis results drastically.
 Sometimes some can be disabled to save the time and memory when analysing big binaries.

 - `anal.jmpref` - to allow references creation for unconditional jumps